-As of mid 2017, we have partnered with experiences in New York, Chicago, LA, Houston and Washington DC in the U.S.; Toronto and Vancouver in Canada; and London in the U.K. Those are the cities we define as our “major markets”.
+Our major markets are New York, Chicago, Los Angelees, Houston and Washington DC in the U.S.; Toronto and Vancouver in Canada; and London in the U.K.

 I’m not in one of those cities.
 Is it worth it for me to join?